QuantEcon/lecture-source-py/source/rst/amss.rst

 * the tax rate is a function  of the current level of government spending only, given the Lagrange multiplier on the implementability constraint

-Without state contingent debt, the optimal tax rate is history dependent
+Without state contingent debt, the optimal tax rate is history dependent.

-* A war at time :math:`t=3` causes a permanent increase in the tax rate
+* A war at time :math:`t=3` causes a permanent increase in the tax rate.